BrzozowskiPawel/NBP/README.md

 Write a simple system support application from iOS 10, which displays the exchange rates downloaded from the National Bank of Poland's API (http://api.nbp.pl). </br>

 1. Main screen:
-  a.
-Displays the currency rates from the endpoint http://api.nbp.pl/api/exchangerates/tables/{table}/
+  - Displays the currency rates from the endpoint http://api.nbp.pl/api/exchangerates/tables/{table}/
-  b.
-You want to change the table you are displaying, the table parameter from the endpoint,
+  - You want to change the table you are displaying, the table parameter from the endpoint,
-  c.
-Cells from UIColleticon View or UITableView should be created other than system cells,
+  - Cells from UIColleticon View or UITableView should be created other than system cells,
-  d.
-Cells should include information on:
+  - Cells should include information on:
-    i..
-Date entered
+    - Date entered
-    ii.
-The name of the currency
+    - The name of the currency
-    iii.
-The currency code
+    - The currency code
-    iv.
-The average value of the course
+    - The average value of the course
-  e.
-Pressing a cell with a currency moves to (2.
+  - Pressing a cell with a currency moves to (2.
 Currency screen),
-  f.
-The user has the ability to refresh the data manually,
+  - The user has the ability to refresh the data manually,
-  g.
-The screen should show the data loading CLIP.
+  - The screen should show the data loading CLIP.
-2. Screen
+- Screen
-  a.
-The title should include the currency name,
+  - The title should include the currency name,
-  b.
-The screen displays the average exchange rates for the selected by the date user from the endpoints http://api.nbp.pl/api/exchangerates/rates/{table}/{code}/{startDate}/{endDate}/
+  - The screen displays the average exchange rates for the selected by the date user from the endpoints http://api.nbp.pl/api/exchangerates/rates/{table}/{code}/{startDate}/{endDate}/
-  c.
-The user must be able to select dates on this screen.
+  - The user must be able to select dates on this screen.
-  d.
-The user has the ability to refresh the data manually,
+  - The user has the ability to refresh the data manually,
-  e.
-The screen should show the data loading CLIP.
+  - The screen should show the data loading CLIP.

 ## REQUAIRMENTS 📄
 - iOS 10.0+